-Currently, the CCRB swimming pool and pool area drains connect to the storm sewer system as confirmed by dye testing in 2012.
-Backwash water discharges to the sanitary sewer.
-The deck drains discharge de minimis amounts of chlorinated splash water while the pool drain only discharges once the water has been de-chlorinated.
-Based on the characteristics of the expected discharge water and the travel distance from CCRB to the Huron River outfall at Glen Ct., it is estimated that little to no chlorine will reach the river.
+It was determined through dye testing conducted in August 2012 that the swimming pool main drain and the pool area deck drains are connected to the storm sewer system.
+Filter backwash water was previously redirected to the sanitary sewer in 2012.
+The deck drains discharge de minimis amounts of chlorinated splash water while the pool main drain only discharges once the water has been de-chlorinated (and only once per year).
+Based on the characteristics of the expected discharge water and the travel distance from CCRB to the Huron River outfall at Glen Ct., it is unlikely that chlorinated water would reach the river.